Hu Yamei: Biography

 Hu was born into a wealthy businessman's family on April 27, 1923.
 In 1941 she was accepted to Yenching University, and transferred to Peking University in March of the following year.
-In 1946, she joined the underground organization of the Communist Party of China (CPC).
+In 1946, she joined the underground organization of the Chinese Communist Party (CCP).
 Shortly after joining the Communist Party, she came to practice at the Beijing Private Children's Hospital.
 Hu has pioneered research on childhood leukemia in China since 1976., when she was 53 years old.
 In 1981, Hu became president of Beijing Children's Hospital, a affiliated hospital of the Capital Normal University.
 Hu was elected an academician of the Chinese Academy of Engineering (CAE) in 1994.
 In 2011, Hu founded the Beijing Hu Yamei Children's Medical Research Institute (BHI) with academician Zhang Jinzhe.
 On August 6, 2009, the then Premier Wen Jiabao visited her in Beijing.
 Hu died of illness in Beijing, aged 96.

 Hu was a delegate to the 7th, 8th, 9th and 10th National People's Congress.
-He was also a delegate to the 12th and 13th National Congress of the Communist Party of China.
+Hu was also a delegate to the 12th and 13th National Congress of the Chinese Communist Party.